sqdlab/sqdlab.github.io/documentation/devices/pulseconfig.md

 * ChannelPair

 Additionally, storing info about AWG is also done within the main class.

+**NOTE** Please read additional info (at the end) about how it is being used in existing software stack, in  you want to modify or it.

 ___
 ## Following are the list of paramters that can be set for each components: